ilovewingchun/Lastline-Count-Top-N/README.md

 163.14.232.95	3
 163.14.232.88	3
 163.14.192.63	2

-From the above example, file "top_c2c_src_host.txt" will show top 10 for src_host element from file "incident_c2c_infection.json", which was exported from Lastline.
-Use M$ excel to open that Top-N txt file, copy paste to what ever application you need, my case is ppt.
+From the above example, file "top_c2c_src_host.txt" will show top 10 for src_host element from file "inciden Use M$ excel to open that Top-N txt file, copy paste to what ever application you need, my case is ppt.

+This script can also do counting based on certain email recpient domain names.
+For example, if customer has 4 domain names: abc,xyz,123,567
+To count data only for those 4 domain names, do the following:
+$python count_top_n.py -i emails.json -o top10_sender.txt -k "recipient" -n 10 -r abc -r xyz -r 123 -r 567